backdrop-contrib/flexible_template/README.md

 Flexible Template
 ============

-This is a stub template required by the Flexible Layout module.
+This is a stub template required by the Flexible Layout module (version 2 and above).
 Flexible Layout module provides a layout with configurable rows, cloumns and regions.